The Stress That Evolution Has Not Prepared Us For

 “… the worry about being shot remains a persistent stress for a significant segment of the population”

-Our organism responds to any situation – in the presence or anticipated to occur in the future – that is perceived as a threat to our integrity and homeostasis by engaging one or both of these stress response systems.
-While they have evolved and are optimized to respond to infrequent, but life threatening stresses – the poisonous snake, the wild tiger, the severe injury or the infection, for the majority of people in developed countries, these are no longer the kind of stresses we encounter on a regular basis.
-Unfortunately, the worry about being shot remains a persistent stress for a significant segment of the population as highlighted by the ongoing epidemic of high profile police shootings.
+Our organism responds to any situation that is perceived as a threat to our body’s integrity and homeostasis– in the presence or anticipated to occur in the future –by engaging one or both of these stress response systems.
+While they have evolved and are optimized to respond to infrequent, but life threatening stressors – the poisonous snake, the wild tiger, the severe injury or the infection, for the majority of people in developed countries, these are no longer the kind of stresses we encounter on a regular basis, even though the worry about being shot remains a persistent stress for a significant segment of the population as highlighted by the ongoing epidemic of high profile police shootings.

 “The relentless engagement of our stress systems comes at an increasing cost to the health of our bodies and minds.”

 Unfortunately, these two type of stressors often occur together, in particular in individuals from lower socioeconomic segments of our society.
 The relentless engagement of our stress systems comes at an increasing cost to the health of our bodies and minds.
 Evolution had not foreseen these kind of stressors which we have never experienced as a species.
-While our stress response systems, the sympathetic nervous system and the HPA axis keep responding in the same way that has been so adaptive for human life, chronic hyperproduction of the stress mediators cortisol and noradrenaline, and chronic systemic engagement of the immune system are responsible for many aspects of our current chronic non-infectious disease epidemic as I have described in detail in The Gut Immune Connection.
+While our stress response systems, the sympathetic nervous system and the HPA axis keep responding in the same way that has been so adaptive for human life, chronic hyperproduction of the stress mediators cortisol and noradrenaline, and chronic systemic engagement of the immune system (the low grade systemic immune system activation everybody is talking about) are responsible for many aspects of our current chronic non-infectious disease epidemic as I have described in detail in The Gut Immune Connection and in the upcoming paperback The Mind Gut Immune Connection.

 Not everybody responds to these challenges in the same way: the responsiveness of our neurological and immunological stress system is influenced by genetic factors and is programmed during the first 18 years of life, starting prenatally, in utero, and postnatally, and will determine our lifetime risks for developing these common chronic diseases.
-This will result in a situation where two people exposed to the same kind and severity of stress will respond in very different ways: one will remain healthy and live to a 100 years, the other one developing a chronic disease and dying early.
-Other important factors that have been shown to influence the outcomes of living in a chronically stressful world is the quality of social interactions, and the adoption of a eudaimonic lifestyle, which means doing meaningful things including doing good for others.
+This will result in a situation where two people exposed to the same kind and severity of stress will respond in very different ways: one will remain healthy and live to the age of 100 years, the other one developing a chronic disease and dying early.
+In other words, one person will have a longer health span before chronic disease sets in.
+Important factors that have been shown to influence the outcomes of living in a chronically stressful world is the quality of social interactions, and the adoption of a eudemonic lifestyle, which means doing meaningful things in life, including doing good for others.